Multidifferential study of identified charged hadron distributions in $Z$-tagged jets in proton-proton collisions at $\sqrt{s}=$13 TeV

 The particle identification (PID) efficiency is determined in intervals of particle momentum, pseudorapidity, and track multiplicity using dedicated data control samples~\cite{LHCb-PUB-2016-021}.
 The (mis)identification probabilities of charged hadrons are derived from these samples and used to construct a PID matrix.
 The particle misidentification effects are unfolded by solving

 in each momentum interval.
 The vector $\mathbf{x}^{\,\mathrm{unf}}$ represents the unfolded yields of the three particles species $\pipm,\Kpm$, and $p^{\pm}$ in a given momentum interval and $\mathbf{x}^{\,\mathrm{rec}}$ the corresponding reconstructed yields at detector level.
 A matrix element $A_{\; ij}$ represents the probability of a particle $j$ to be reconstructed as $i$.
 The probabilities are weighted to describe the pseudorapidity and track-multiplicity distributions in data.
+Correction factors for pions (kaons) ranged from 0.98 (0.7) to 1.1 (1.03) as a function of momentum.
+For protons, the corrections were as large a factor of 4 at momentum below 10 GeV where PID is not fully efficient and ranged from 0.5 to 1.2 above 10 GeV.
+The PID corrections for kaons and protons dominate at the lowest momentum, while they compete with the track reconstruction efficiencies at higher momentum.

 The uncertainties on the resulting PID-unfolded momentum distributions $\mathbf{x}^{\,\mathrm{unf}}$ are estimated using a bootstrap method~\cite{Efron:bootstrap} with 500 trials and are statistically dominated.
 The impurity of the charged-hadron sample due to misidentification of nonhadronic particles or long-lived hyperons as charged pions, kaons, or protons is less than 5\% of the statistical uncertainties in all momentum intervals.
 The particle-species-dependent efficiencies can be biased if a particle is misidentified.
 The efficiencies are corrected for these effects after the PID unfolding.